skip to main content

 I am currently working on the application of decision theory to empirical studies, especially discrete choice analysis.
 Click here to read my full profile.

-• My coauthors and I are finished a paper "Did Harold Zuercher Have Time-Separable
+• My coauthors and I are finished a new paper "Random Utility with Aggregation" (joint with Yuexin Liao and Alec Sandroni).

-(joint with Jay Lu, Yao Luo, and Yi Xin).
+• My coauthors and I are finished a paper "Did Harold Zuercher Have Time-Separable Preferences?" (joint with Jay Lu, Yao Luo, and Yi Xin).